 One of the most important features in a good weight lifting hook is the option for an adjustable hook position.

-But only a few of the quality weight lifting hooks have a separate Velcro strap that attaches the hook in place.
+But only a few of the quality weight lifting hooks have a separate hook and loop strap that attaches the hook in place.

-The Velcro will adjust the hook so that it can be farther or closer to your wrist.
+The hook and loop will adjust the hook so that it can be farther or closer to your wrist.

 This feature is especially important if you have small hands or your hand and wrist size differ significantly–such as small wrists but big hands.